Working at PTE

 With more than 100 design, technical and support staff we are able to handle a wide range of projects with demanding programmes.
 We really value the close client relationships we forge - around 60 per cent of our work is repeat business – and ensure all partners engage closely with our projects.

-Our creative output and our business strategy, including how we deliver services, is shaped by partners Patrick Devlin, Dominique Oliver, Tricia Patel, Kaye Stout and Carl Vann.
-They lead five design workshops which cover our residential and mixed-use work and incorporate teams specialising in education projects and third age housing.
+Our creative output and our business strategy, including how we deliver services, is shaped by partners Patrick Devlin, Dominique Oliver, Tricia Patel, Kaye Stout, Carl Vann and Justin Laskin.
+They lead five design workshops which cover our residential and mixed-use work and incorporate teams specialising in education projects and Third Age housing.

 Our Knowledge Hub provides information, guidance and quality control for the whole practice, covering the creative, technical, planning and procedural challenges and solutions which shape our sectors of work.
 It is headed by partner Roger Holdsworth, supported by our heads of sustainability, BIM and technical audit.

-The practice is supported by our finance partner and senior managers, whose teams cover all our business functions: information systems, finance, human resources, premises and administration.
+The practice is supported by our finance partner Mary McDonnell and senior managers, whose teams cover all our business functions: information systems, finance, human resources, premises and administration.

 Our Communications Group, which includes writers and graphic designers, produce professional reports, submissions and consultation material as well as bespoke publishing and branding services for the practice and our clients.